ankaAR/bestiario5e/_creatures/spy.md

 ***Cunning Action.*** On each of its turns, the spy can use a bonus action to take the Dash, Disengage, or Hide action.

-***Sneak Attack (1/Turn).*** The spy deals an extra 7 (2d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 ft. of an ally of the spy that isn't incapacitated and the spy doesn't have disadvantage on the attack roll.
+***Sneak Attack (1/Turn).*** The spy deals an extra 7 (2d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 pies (1.5 mts)of an ally of the spy that isn't incapacitated and the spy doesn't have disadvantage on the attack roll.

 ### Acciones